vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### isApp

-If the payment is initiated in a native app it is possible to explicitly force a `vipps://` URL by sending the optional `isApp` parameter in the initiate call:
+If the payment is initiated in a native app, it is possible to explicitly force a `vipps://` URL by sending the optional `isApp` parameter in the initiate call:

 * `"isApp": false` (or not sent at all): The URL is `https://`, which handles